dirkroorda/laf-fabric/docs/workbench.rst

 In a previous version, this workbench ignored annotation spaces altogether.
 Now annotation spaces are fully functional.

+*primary data*
+    This workbench deals with primary data that is UNICODE text anchored by positions between the individual UNICODE characters.
+The workbench does not deal with alternative units such as bytes or words.
 *feature structures*
     The content of an annotation can be a feature structure.
     A feature structure is a set of features and sub features, ordered again as a graph.